surabhilata/ECLIPSE/README.md

 ]
 ```

-**Runtime:** approximately 2–4 hours depending on dataset size and available RAM.
+**Runtime:** approximately 30-60 minutes depending on dataset size and available RAM.
 At least 32 GB RAM is recommended for loading the full Atlas data files.

 ### Step 2 — Run Part II